 - Your most immediate concern will be to notify friends and family of the death and make funeral arrangements.
 You’ll probably need to contact a funeral home as well as your loved one’s religious organization.
 An obituary will need to be prepared, a burial site may need to be purchased, and death certificates must be obtained.
 Be sure to keep track of all payments for funeral and other expenses.

 - If a surviving spouse and/or minor children are involved, you will need to evaluate their means of support and possibly arrange for care of dependents.
 In terms of the loved one’s home, you may need to deal with security at the residence, send mail to another location, and arrange for the care or disposal of perishable property such as plants and food.
-You can call High Priority Plumbing company at 912-373-7707 for they manage garbage disposal services 24 hours and at the best prices.

 - Locate any safe deposit boxes, and follow necessary procedures to have them opened.